Kartik-Singhal26/Beetlebot-Arm/README.md

 $ roslaunch beetlebot_moveit_config demo.launch
 ```
 Now, select a planner of your choice from the OMPL dropdown menu.
 In the Planning subgroup allow for Use Collision-Aware IK.
 Select the goal state for the robot from under the Query Menu.
-Since, Gripper and the rest of the arm are separate planning groups, select fot the beetlebot_arm to move the manipulaor.
-Chose <random valid> or from predifned poses from the drop down menu.
+Since, Gripper and the rest of the arm are separate planning groups, select fot the beetlebot_arm to move the manipulator.
+Select random valid or predifned poses from the drop down menu.
 Alternatively use the marker to move the robot.

 To run Gazebo Simulation:
 ```console